 - Pour half of the batter into an ungreased 10-in. tube pan with removable bottom.
 Drop coconut filling by spoonfuls over batter.
 Top with remaining batter.

-- Bake at 350° for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 55-60 minutes or until a toothpick inserted in the center comes out clean.
 Immediately invert cake onto a wire rack; cool completely, about 1 hour.
 Run a knife around side of pan and remove.

 - In a small bowl, beat frosting ingredients until smooth and creamy.
 Spread over the top and sides of cake.
 Yield: 12-16 servings.